-GC Services is a collections agency that wants your money for a traffic ticket you haven’t dealt with yet.
+GC Services is a collections agency that wants your money for a Los Angeles traffic ticket you haven’t dealt with yet.
 99% of the time, you do NOT want to Pay GC Services.
 If you pay them, a whole series of adverse consequences will follow.

 The traffic ticket will go down on your record as an infraction, but if it was a moving violation you will get points on your record without the ability to go to traffic school.

-Also, if you pay GC Services, you are paying the maximum price for everything.
-There’s no opportunity to negotiate with the officer for a non-moving violation, and there’s no opportunity to explain your failure to appear to the judge and get a dismissal or reduction in your fines for the failure to appear charge.
+When you pay GC Services, there is no opportunity to negotiate with the officer for a non-moving violation, and there’s no opportunity to explain your failure to appear to the judge and get a dismissal or reduction in your fines for the failure to appear charge.

-The one time you pay GC Services is if you’ve already had your day in court (i.e. you’ve seen the judge), the court ordered your fines, you didn’t pay your fines, and now the court has referred you to GC Services.
+The court will then refer you to GC Services.
 This is the one time you have to pay, because you’ve already had an opportunity in court to fight it.

-Get Help Now
+Get Help in Court